Latvian mythology

 Latvian mythology is the collection of myths that have emerged throughout the history of Latvia, sometimes being elaborated upon by successive generations, and at other times being rejected and replaced by other explanatory narratives.
-These myths stem from folk traditions of the Latvian people and pre-Christian Baltic mythology.
+These myths, for the most part, likely stem from Proto-Indo-European practices and the later folk traditions of the Latvian people and pre-Christian Baltic mythology.

 Latvian mythology is used particularly as a tool for reconstructing and analysing the historical pagan beliefs and national identity of Latvia.

-It is important to note that the minute details of most, if not all of these myths vary per region and sometimes even family.
+The minute details of most, if not all of these myths vary per region, and sometimes even per family.

 History

 13th–18th century

 There are few reports of Baltic tribes, the ancestors of modern Latvians, and their mythology until Christianization in the 13th century.
 Since Christianization, there have been several reports related to local mythology including chronicles, travel reports, visitation records, Jesuit reports and other accounts of pagan practices.
 These reports are considered secondary sources by researchers because since the authors were not Latvian, they did not speak the local languages and often were biased.
 These materials are sometimes imprecise and contain errors, fabrications, and distortions stemming from a Christian world view.
 Despite this, they can often be verified using information from folklore.